untrix/im2latex/README.md

 This project holds source code of a neural network model sovling the im2latex request for research of [OpenAI](https://openai.com/).

+## Introduction
+Please visit the [project website](https://untrix.github.io/i2l/) for a full description of what this research project is all about.
+It includes links to the [research paper](https://arxiv.org/abs/1802.05415) that this code implements, as well as the dataset, visuals etc.

-**Before you start with the code, be sure to [**read the paper**](https://arxiv.org/abs/1802.05415) first**.
-The code implements the paper, not the other way around!
-Also, be sure to visit the [project website](https://untrix.github.io/i2l/) which has all ancillary information including dataset and visuals.
+>**Before you start with the code, be sure to [read the paper](https://arxiv.org/abs/1802.05415)** first.
+This code implements the paper, not the other way around!

 ## Platform